 Like other children’s toys, kids’ kitchens grow more sophisticated by the year.
 Wading through the options and features can be confusing and take more time than many parents have.
 So, how do you find the right kids’ kitchen for your child?

 At BestReviews, we do the research for you.
-We also buy and test the products, ask the experts, and poll real-life customers.
-We never accept free products or perks from manufacturers either, so you can trust that our reviews are honest and unbiased.
 Our goal?
 It’s simple: to give you the info you need to make the best shopping decisions.
-If you’re ready to buy a kids’ kitchen, check out the matrix above for our five favorites.
+If you’re ready to buy a kids’ kitchen, check out the product list above for our five favorites.
 If you’d like to know more about what to look for before you buy, read on.

 These small compact kitchens sit on the counter or table.
 They usually have a sink, faucet, and one heating element.
 Some come with a few accessories.